adam-pasternak/AutomationFramework/README.md

 ## Automation framework
 In this project I've created an framework for automation tests.
-It covers tests for Web browsers, Android devices and API calls.<br> I've decided to divide it on 3 sections which are described below:
+It covers tests for Web browsers, Android devices and API calls.
+I've decided to divide it on 3 sections which are described below:

 ### Appium
 - module which is responsible for Android automation tests,